mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 You're urged to use the prebuilt [MMGenLive][20] USB image instead.
 It's now the preferred way for all non-Linux users to run MMGen.***

+***Windows XP warning: MMGen is no longer officially supported on Windows XP due to incompatibilities with the Crypto.Random module.
+The scripts run, but the security of your random numbers cannot be guaranteed.
+Use at your own risk.***

 Install MMGen on Windows by completing the following three steps:

 >> 1. Install MinGW and MSYS ([WinXP][03]|[>=Win7][01]), if you haven't already;